rubyworks/loadable/README.md

 ## 1 Description

-The Loadable gem provides a more robust and convenient means of augmenting Ruby's load system, namely the `load` and `require` methods.
-Rather than alias and override these methods, Loadable keeps a list of load hooks (also call *load wedges*) that control the routing of require and load calls.
+The Loadable gem provides a robust and convenient means of augmenting Ruby's load system, namely the `load` and `require` methods.
+Rather than alias and override these methods, Loadable keeps a list of load hooks (also called *load wedges*) that control the routing of require and load calls.

 In addition, the Loadable gem includes two pre-made load hooks that can be used to prevent name clashes between Ruby's standard library and gem packages